Quick-curing polyurethane resin

 Wet/dry sandpaper: 180 grit and 400 grit

-Designer’s Notes: FastCast is very fast curing so you need to have everything ready before you start measuring out the resin.
-You need to work quickly for this project, and you won’t have time to do the double-mixing recommended in the instructions.
+Designer’s Notes: Because this resin cures quickly, you need to have everything ready before you start measuring out the resin.
 Make sure that you mix the two parts together thoroughly, scraping the walls and bottom of the cup during the mixing process.
-Once the two parts have been measured out, you have just 2 to 3 minutes to mix it, draw it into the pipette and dispense it before the resin begins to set up.
+Once the two parts have been measured out, you have just 2 minutes to mix it, draw it into the pipette, and dispense it before the resin begins to set up.

 Place the silicone mat on your work surface with the ripples running horizontally.
 Apply a piece of packing tape from the top to the bottom, then place another piece of tape two inches away from the first piece.
 These will act as guidelines to help you keep the edges of your piping straight.
 For a narrower bangle, place the pieces of tape closer together.